 So your Unity game outputs WAY slower audio than other apps even on the same device?
 Turns out, Unity adds as much as 79% of the total latency you hear.
 But not to worry because Native Audio will take care all of it.
 I have researched into the cause for so long and the solution is right here.

-This plugin was developed when I noticed that my iOS game has a considerably worse audio latency than other music apps such as Garage Band installed on this same device.
-I have confirmed by creating a basic Unity app which just play an audio on touch down vs. a basic XCode iOS app/Android Studio app which also plays an audio on touch down.
+This plugin was developed when I noticed that both my Android AND iOS game has a considerably worse audio latency than other music apps such as Garage Band installed on the same device.
+I have confirmed by creating a basic Unity app which just play an audio on touch down vs. a basic Xcode iOS app/Android Studio app which also plays an audio on touch down.
 You can clone the project on GitHub to confirm this by yourself.

 If you can't feel the difference, I encourage you to do a simple sound wave recording test.
 Keep your phone at the same distance from your computer's mic and tap the screen nail-down.
 The sound wave interval between the peak of nail's sound and the peak of response sound should immediately reveals the difference visually.
 Newer device might have a better latency, but the difference between Unity and native app should be relative for every devices.

-Unity has an internal mixing and automatic audio track management system, backed an another layer by FMOD.
-That's why you can go crazy with a method like
+Unity has an internal mixing system, backed by FMOD.
+You can go crazy with a method like

-But unfortunately all the things adds more and more audio latency.
-For some genre of apps and games that needs critical timing for audio this is not good.
-Naturally, the idea to fix this is to send audio data and directly call into the native methods, bypassing Unity's audio path entirely.
+For some genre of apps and games that needs critical timing for audio (basically any response sound from input, rhythm game, etc.) this is not good.
+The idea to fix this is to directly call into the native methods and have it read the raw audio file we prepared without Unity's importer.
+Bypassing Unity's audio path entirely.

-I have researched into the fastest native way of each respective platform and found that for iOS it is to use
+I have researched for long time into the fastest native way of each respective platform.
+For iOS it is to use

 OpenAL (Objective-C/Swift) and for Android it is to use